 Also, it's tempting to use a contrasting or accent tile in the back of the niches.
 But here, the design is quiet and calm, which lets the nearby wallpaper and deep blue wainscoting do the talking.

 Let's talk about how you can get a similar look using tile from Architessa.
 For a specialty, handmade tile like the one used above, it's best to come in to one of our DC-metro area showroom locations.
 There, you can talk with an associate and explore your options with one of our many specialty vendors.

 In contrast to one another, these two shower spaces illustrate how design choices can make a square niche stand out or fade away.

 The master bath pictured on the left, treats the oversized his and hers niches like framed pieces of artwork; while the shower space shown on the left, hides the niche in the half wall near the bench where items are easily accessible.

-For a similar grey concrete look, try AC's Diesel Solid Concrete Collection.
+For a similar grey concrete look, try Architessa's Diesel Solid Concrete Collection.
 The large-format porcelain tile, in four colorways, looks like concrete.
 To get the look of the marble shower, consider using our Bianco Angelica Collection, which includes a 6"x12" honed field tile like the one pictured above.